 The Methodist Church of Puerto Rico (MCPR) has developed a comprehensive plan for the recovery from Hurricanes Irma and Maria which devastated the island in September.
 While Puerto Rican Methodists have been hard at work in the relief effort since the storm, they are now at the stage where they are ready to invite volunteers from the mainland to join them UMCOR has recently shared the process for volunteering in Puerto Rico as part of the long-term response to Hurricane Maria.
 Early Response Teams (and especially those with specialized skills in repairing or replacing roof trusses, masonry, carpentry, electrical, and plumbing) interested in volunteering should go through their Conference Disaster Response Coordinator.

-Go to the UMCOR webpage for any updated in the effort. information at: http://www.umcor.org/UMCOR/puerto-rico-volunteers
+For information visit UMCOR webpage for any updated in the effort.

 Long Term Recover Teams Needed Through out US

 Long Term Recovery Teams are being formed for Texas and Rio Texas in each Annual Conference.
 Early Response Teams have been and continue to serve in the Texas and Rio Texas Annual Conferences, mucking and gutting out several homes.
 These sites are transitioning to Long Term Recovery.
 Volunteers should be over age 18, Safe certified, and at least one member of the team should be ERT trained.
-Go to https://www.txcumc.org/texasrecovers (for the Texas Conference) or https://riotexas.org/disaster-response for the Rio Texas Conference or http://www.flumc.org/disaster-response to serve in Florida.
+To serve in these conferences: Texas Conference , Rio Texas Conference or Florida.